 The origin of the word "Municipal" itself, proves the parentage of the system about which we write.
+It is of Latin parentage of the system about which we write.
 It is of Latin origin.
 It is derived from the word Municeps, the latin for a person entitled to the rights of a free citizen.
-Municipal government is emphatically a free government-one that can only flourish among free men-but like other human institugovernment is emphatically a free government-one that can only flourish among free men-but like other human institutions, is liable to abuse.
+Municipal government is emphatically a free government-one that can only flourish among free men-but like other human institu-tions, is liable to abuse.

 The great features of the Municipal system are, that the people of different localities are incorporated; that they govern themselves by electing their governors; that the persons elected, usually called Councillors, hold office only for a limited period; and that through these local bodies the government is dispensed as required without the delay or expense of State legislation.
 The system is one of decentralization.
 There must be local bodies governing separate and independent localities, and yet all subject to one supreme governing power.
 These local bodies may be termed guilds, burghs towns, townships, cities or counties; it matters not by what names they are called.
-The people who cluster together elect their council, and that council is endowed with restricted powers of legislation, which powers are to be exercised more for the good of the governed than of the governors.
+The people who cluster together elect their council, and that council is endowed with restricted powers of legislation, which powers are to be The great features of the Municipal system are, that the restricted powers of legislation, which powers are to be exercised more for the good of the governed than of the governors.
 The head of the council may be a provost, mayor, warden or reeve; it matters not by what name he is called.
-His duty is to preside over the particular council or body of men over whom he is placed.
+His duty is to preside over the particular council or body of